-A growing collection of recent scientific reports has found that global climate emissions need to decline by 45% from 2010 levels by 2030 and reach net zero around 2050 to limit global warming to 1.5°C. The local impacts of climate change in Cincinnati-rising heat, increased storms, pests, worsening impacts on health and agriculture, climate migration, increased costs to municipal government-require the City to act to mitigate Cincinnati's impact on global warming.
+A growing collection of recent scientific reports has found that global climate emissions need to decline by 45% from 2010 levels by 2030 and reach net zero around 2050 to limit global warming to 1.5°C.1 The local impacts of climate change in Cincinnati-rising heat, increased storms, pests, worsening impacts on health and agriculture, climate migration, increased costs to municipal government-require the City to act to mitigate Cincinnati's impact on global warming.

-Washington Park Water Fountains.
+Children get relief from summer heat in the water fountains at Washington Park.
 Photo courtesy of City of Cincinnati.